Engineering generalized Gibbs ensembles with trapped ions: Dissipation engineering

-To describe the joint dynamics of the ions and the motion, we use the following notation: the state of the system is described by two kets, where the first ket denotes the state of the ions, e.g., $\ket{00} = \ket{0}_{1}\ket{0}_{2}$.
-Motional excitations are denoted by a second ket, e.g., $\ket{00} \ket{1}$, which is dropped when being in the motional ground state $\ket{0}$.
+To describe the joint dynamics of the ions and the phonons, we use the following notation: the state of the system is described by two kets, where the first ket denotes the internal state of the ions, e.g., $\ket{\dn \dn} = \ket{\dn}_{1}\ket{\dn}_{2}$.
+Motional excitations are denoted by a second ket, e.g., $\ket{\dn \dn} \ket{1}$, which is dropped when the motion is in the ground state.

-In addition to the above coherent interactions, we assume dissipative couplings: Level $\ket{r}$ is assumed to be inherently unstable and to decay to $\ket{0}$ by spontaneous emission, as described by the jump operators,

-We use this decay process in combination with repumper beams to achieve the tunable local dissipation in Eq. \eqref{EqLindZ1}, as is discussed below.